 Permits for discharges to groundwater are issued by DEP based on Florida law and rules.
 Wastewater discharge permits establish specific limitations and requirements based on the location and type of facility or activity releasing industrial or domestic wastewater from a point source.
 In areas with an adopted, nutrient-related BMAP prior to July 1, 2023, section 403.086, F.S., requires any facility discharging to a waterbody to upgrade to advanced waste treatment (AWT) by January 1, 2033.
-Further, waterbodies determined not to be attaining nutrient or nutrient-related standards after July 1, 2023, or subject to a BMAP or reasonable assurance plan (RAP) after July 1, 2023, have 10 years to provide AWT after such determination or adoption.
+Further, for any waterbody determined not to be attaining nutrient or nutrient-related standards after July 1, 2023, or subject to a nutrient or nutrient-related BMAP or adopted RAP after July 1, 2023, sewage disposal facilities are prohibited from disposing any wastes into such waters without providing advanced waste treatment, as approved by the department within 10 years after such determination or adoption.

-The nitrogen and phosphorus effluent limits set forth in Table 21 and Table 22 will be applied as an annual average, taken at end of pipe before any land disposal (or other authorized compliance point), to all new and existing WWTFs with a DEP-permitted discharge or disposal area within this BMAP.
+The nitrogen and phosphorus effluent limits set forth in Table 23 and Table 24 will be applied as an annual average, taken at end of pipe before any land disposal, to all new and existing WWTFs with a DEP-permitted discharge or disposal area within this BMAP pursuant to sections 403.067(7)(b), 403.086(1)(c)1.c., 2., or (2), F.S., as applicable.
+If a facility has effluent disposal located in an area where the boundaries of a surface water and an OFS BMAP overlap, the more stringent nitrogen effluent limits apply.
+DEP will evaluate the need for more stringent nutrient effluent limits as appropriate.